jennego/cowichan-dressage-site/README.md

+TO DO

+- Add S3 upload
+- Return S3 upload to email result

 Responsive Gatsby site and form-based serverless registration system using Netlify forms.
 Forms customizable via Contentful CMS and are dynamically generated on rebuild.
 Forms are validated on touch and on submit via Yup, with some custom error handling.